Tiryoh/jetson_nano_gpio_driver/README.md

 ./scripts/test_gpio22.sh
 ```

-If you want to turn off the LED when you push the switch button connected to GPIO21, run this command.
+If you want to turn on the LED when you push the switch button connected to GPIO21, run this command.

 ```
 ./scripts/sw_to_led.sh